 The short story...

 Katherine is a fan girl of ice cream, tea, travel and all things papery.
-She is also the critically acclaimed author and illustrator of eight picture books, including Little Wing and the Squish Rabbit series, which have been published around the world.
+She is also the critically acclaimed author and illustrator of nine picture books, including Little Wing and the popular Squish Rabbit series, which have been published around the world.
 Her books have received glowing reviews in The New York Times, have been given starred Kirkus reviews and have been shortlisted for numerous awards.
 She is regularly booked to speak in schools, libraries and at festivals and she is a passionate advocate for literacy and the arts.

 In another life, Katherine worked as a paediatric occupational therapist, specialising as a children’s counselor.
 She has also studied graphic design and loves typography, fabric and vintage teacups.